OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - Specifies which WMI namespace to look under.
 Each WMI provider normally registers its own WMI namespace and then all its classes within that namespace.
 For example, all Win32 WMI classes can be found in the namespace "root\cimv2", all IIS WMI classes can be found at "root\microsoftiisv2", and all LDAP WMI classes can be found at "root\directory\ldap".
     * - wql
       - oval-def:EntityObjectStringType (1..1)
-      - A WQL query used to identify the object(s) to test against.
-Any valid WQL query is usable with one exception, all fields must be named in the SELECT portion of the query.
+      - A valid WQL query used to identify the object(s) to test against.
+All fields must be named in the SELECT portion of the query.
 For example SELECT name, age FROM ... is valid.
 However, SELECT * FROM ... is not valid.
 This is because the record element in the state and item require a unique field name value to ensure that any query results can be evaluated consistently.
+Due to limitations of the record element, only queries returning simple datatypes are supported.
+An error should be reported on a field returning a complex datatype.
     * - oval-def:filter
       - n/a (0..unbounded)
       -